angular-university/courses/README.md

 # Angular University Lessons Code
-Contains the code for courses in the Angular University.
+Contains the code for all the Angular University courses.

 # Installation pre-requisites